Please ensure Javascript is enabled for purposes of website accessibility

 Outreach to the Homebound

-This group brings the Eucharist to parishioners in nursing homes, hospitals and the homebound.
-They bring communion or just spend time in prayer and fellowship with these individuals to foster a living link between the Body of Christ at Cathedral of the Blessed Sacrament and our parishioners who are unable to attend parish functions.
+This group brings the Eucharist to parishioners in nursing homes, hospitals, and the homebound.
+They bring Communion or just spend time in prayer and fellowship with these individuals to foster a living link between the Body of Christ at the Cathedral of the Blessed Sacrament and our parishioners who are unable to attend parish functions.

 Contact: Deacon Omar Bardales at omarcpa@att.net